Mumps in Children

 - Wash your hands well before and after caring for your child.

 - Make sure other household members wash their hands often, especially before eating.
+Also make sure your child-care center encourages handwashing.

 - Clean hard surfaces, toys, and doorknobs with a disinfectant.